Fundamental Quality Bound on Optical Quantum Communication: Bosonic Continuous-Variable Systems

 with \( \mu \in [0,\infty)\) describing the induced noise in the channel.
 We find that the reverse relative entropy of entanglement of the asymptotic Choi state is given by

 for \( 0 \leq \mu \leq 2 \) and zero otherwise.
 As expected this diverges in the limit \(\mu \to 0 \), i.e.\ the identity channel. \end{enumerate}

-In the following, we provide the details how we obtain these results.
+In the following, we provide the technical derivation of these results.
 We start with a general prescription that works for the complete class of phase-insensitive channels to reduce the problem to a standard multivariate optimisation problem and then delve into details for our specific channels.